Aneeeesu/Ad-Analyzer-Server/readme.md

 ## Tested Platforms
 This project was tested on:

-Archlinux with kernel Linux 6.14.6-arch1-1 and a AMD Radeon RX 9070 XT (replacing the cuda pytorch with ROCm alternative)
+Archlinux with kernel Linux 6.14.6-arch1-1, a AMD Radeon RX 9070 XT and Rocm related libraries installed.
+(Archlinux is not officially supported by Rocm and I would recommend using Cuda instead)

 However project and most experiments ran on Ubuntu 22.04 LTS in WSL with a nVidia 3060 mobile GPU